NeilMadden/jose-ecdh-1pu/README.md

-# ECDH-ESSS
+# ECDH-1PU

-Internet Draft describing the `ECDH-ESSS` JWE encryption algorithm.
+Internet Draft describing the `ECDH-1PU` JWE encryption algorithm.

-`ECDH-ESSS` is a variant on the existing `ECDH-ES` algorithm, which performs an additional ECDH key agreement between the static private key of the sender and the static public key of the recipient.
+`ECDH-1PU` is a variant on the existing `ECDH-ES` algorithm, which performs an additional ECDH key agreement between the static private key of the sender and the static public key of the recipient.
 The resulting shared secret is concatenated with the ephemeral-static shared secret from the normal `ECDH-ES`